 #1 The Domain Name

-Having a main keyword as a part of the domain name is a huge help to SEO.
+Having the main keyword as a part of the domain name is a huge help to SEO.
 However, caution should be taken in selecting a domain name with a keyword.
 You should take your audience into consideration when selecting a domain name.

 If the keyword is a long-tail keyword like "money making tips for moms," moneymakingtipsformoms.com wouldn't be a friendly domain name for readers.
-There are two other options in this case, use a partial keyword like moneymakingtips.com or use a completely new name or even a made up word and brand it.
+There are two other options, in this case, use a partial keyword like moneymakingtips.com or use a completely new name or even a made up word and brand it.

 Doing SEO for a site with a made up word as a domain name can be a difficult task, but sometimes it's better than using a keyword in the domain name, especially if you want to avoid sounding spammy to your audience.